 - Race.
 White children are more likely to develop the disorder than are black children.

 In general, children who are diagnosed with Legg-Calve-Perthes after age 6 are more likely to develop hip problems later in life.
-The younger the child is, the better the chances for the hip joint healing in a normal, round shape.
+The younger the child is at the time of diagnosis, the better the chances for the hip joint to heal in a normal, round shape.